 With respect to watershed and salmon habitat restoration in BC, local governments (e.g., municipal governments and regional districts) can have several important roles.
 They can function as a stakeholder with an interest in watershed health or in the health of the salmon populations.
 Community watersheds and drinking water sources can be impacted by wildfire through the same pathways, and water quality and quantity objectives relate strongly to salmon habitat objectives.
 In most cases the objectives for clean and stable supply of water will align with salmon habitat objectives.
-That said, water use objectives can conflict with salmon habitat objectives, and this often requires management attention.
-Beyond water related objectives, the tourism sector, within many communities, benefits from the presence of salmon and will have a vested interest in the recovery of habitat values.
+That said, water use objectives can conflict with salmon habitat objectives, the tourism sector, within many communities, benefits from the presence of salmon and will have a vested interest in the recovery of habitat values.